 I think they came out rather well!

 These ribs ended up right between competition style (tender but still firm forming a clean bite) and fall off the bone (self explanatory).
 This may be my favorite way to prepare ribs although the perfect balance between competition and fall off the bone is hard to duplicate for every cookout.
 The flavor of the ribs are well nuanced with a number of subtleties in the profile.
-The savory of the butter helps to even out the sweetness of the rub and the pumpkin butter.
+The savory of the butter helps to even out the sweetness of the rub and the pumpkin butter sauce.
 Not only did I thoroughly enjoy them, but my kids mowed down the rest of the slab after I sampled a couple.
-I also saved quite a bit of time over the 3-2-1 method.
+I also saved quite a bit of time over the 3-2-1 ribs method.

 As always, if you have any questions or comments about these pumpkin butter ribs, feel free to leave them below or send me an email.

 If sweet ribs is not your thing, try these garlic and herb ribs.

 Scroll down just a little bit and check out the video we made of the ribs coming off the grill that I posted to our YouTube channel and please subscribe.